Gluten Free Vanilla Cake

 Most grocery stores carry at least one blend of gluten free flour.
 Stores like Whole Foods or Trader Joe’s also have lots of great options.

-The Background Behind This Gluten Free Cake Recipe
+The Inspiration Behind This Gluten Free Cake Recipe

 This gluten free vanilla cake recipe is actually based on my gluten free cupcake recipe.
 It had an amazing texture and flavor, and I kept getting asked if it could be used to make a cake.